Eupodophis: Paleobiology

 The loss of limbs in Eupodophis may have been the result of changes in Hox genes, genes that specify the development specific regions of the body.
 Because Hox genes are involved in determining specific features of the axial skeleton, the loss of limbs would also result in the loss of cervical (tail) vertebrae that are near them.
 This loss is seen in Eupodophis and modern snakes but not legless lizards, which may be far less common because some other factor besides Hox genes were involved in the loss of their limbs.
 The loss of digits on the hind limbs may be explained by a low number of cells in the limb bud during embryonic development.

 The loss of forelimbs and reduction of hind limbs in Eupodophis was likely an adaptation for swimming.
 While living snakes usually employ undulatory movement for moving over land, sinuous movements are also an effective means of moving through water.
 Large, well-developed limbs increase drag on swimming animals, so the limbs of Eupodophis and other early snakes may have become vestigial to save energy and make movement more efficient.
+No vestigial limbs whatsoever are present in the modern species, which lack transitional species remnants.
+What few species have them protrude as tiny spurs.
+Most herpetologists agree snakes diverged from lizard forms by discarding impediments to effective sheltering in subterrestrial environments.
+Most modern snakes live above the surface.